Bond-dependent slave-particle cluster theory based on density matrix expansion: The slave-bond representation

 The eventual goal of any slave-particle method is to have the spinons carry the fermionic spin of the original electron, while the slave-particles carry the charge of the electron, and by decoupling them one has two easier problems to solve (see the next section).
 However, at this stage, one is still considering an exact reformulation, so the spinons and slave particles always move together during a hopping process in a correlated manner.
 Mathematically, it means that in the enlarged Hilbert space $\mathcal{H}_f \otimes \mathcal{H}_s$, there is a subset of physical states where the number of spinons and slave particles are equal for each state $\alpha$ which form a faithful one-to-one representation of the original states of the physical electrons $\ket{n_{\alpha}}$:

 where $n_\alpha, n^f_\alpha, N_\alpha$ are the occupation numbers of the physical electron, spinon, and slaves, respectively, and can take the values of 0 or 1.
-Will will call these states the ``physical'' or ``number-matching'' states in what follows.
+We will call these states the ``physical'' or ``number-matching'' states in what follows.

 With this short review concluded, we now define our slave-bond formalism.
 Our formalism lives in the same Hilbert space as before $\mathcal{H}_f \otimes \mathcal{H}_s$, and the novelty is in how we choose to define the slave-particle operators.
 Our approach is based on using the full microscopic set of local quantum numbers $\alpha\equiv im\sigma$ for the slave-particle description.
 We take a pair of localized states $\alpha,\beta$ to define the bond $\alpha\beta$ with associated hopping operators $\hat c_\alpha^\dag \hat c_\beta$ which moves an electron from $\beta$ to $\alpha$.
 We define our slave-bond representation by using the spinon fermionic operators $\hat f_\alpha$ as before but defining slaves-particle operators that have a bond index $\avg{\alpha\beta}$, so the operator replacement is now given by